branpk/mariosim/README.md

 This project is in an immature state, as it only supports one frame of crouch sliding.
 More features will be added on request, or as the decomp progresses.

+You can either build the program yourself using one of the provided build scripts, or download from the releases page.

 This is a command line program that takes the name of an input file as argument.

 The input file has the following basic syntax: